rdlauer/articles/blues/triangulation/triangulation.md

 ![cell tower triangulation with notecard](triangulation-cell-towers.png)

-As you can see, the actual location has improved a little, but it's still not  great.
+As you can see, the actual location has improved a little, but it's still not  great (yet will improve as more cell towers are visible!).

 > **NOTE:** It's important to know that cell tower triangulation comes with a non-trivial power penalty because the modem scan for nearby cell towers can take almost as long as an entire sync.
 Triangulation also only occurs during a connection to Notehub and there is no way to "re-triangulate" during a `continuous` Notehub session.